huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 code in an unexpected context or receipt of an unknown error code MUST be treated as equivalent to DOQ_NO_ERROR.

-Implementations that wish to test the support for the error code extension mechanism MAY use DOQ_ERROR_RESERVED, or any error code registered according to {{iana-error-codes}}.
+Implementations MAY wish to test the support for the error code extension mechanism by using error codes not listed in this document, or they MAY use DOQ_ERROR_RESERVED.

 ## Connection Management